-3.3 GOALS OF THAI LANGUAGE EDUCATION
+3.3 GOALS OF THAI LANGUAGE AND CULTURE EDUCATION

-Thai is an essential part of language learning at TCIS.
+Thai language is an essential part of language learning at TCIS.
 The school provides two sections: mother tongue and foreign tongue.
-Students who are Thai nationals and have a strong background in the Thai language are placed in the mother tongue class, where the lessons focus on effectiveness and proficiency in listening, speaking, reading, writing, literature, and history.
-In the foreign tongue classes, students are non-native Thai speakers, and the lessons focus on communicating in basic Thai, reading basic Thai, and learning about Thai culture and traditions in order to live life effectively in Thai society.
-We aim to enrich students' ability to learn both the language and moral values in order to help them take their places in society as good citizens of today and in the future.
-Grade 9-12 non-Thai citizens new to Thailand are required by the Ministry Of Education in Thailand to study at least 1 period of Foreign Thai Language every week for a duration of 2 years.
+Students who are Thai nationals and have a strong background in the Thai language are placed in the mother tongue class.
+In the foreign tongue classes, students are non-native Thai speakers.
+We aim to enrich students' ability to learn the language and moral values in order to help them take their places in society as good citizens of today and in the future.